workflowr/workflowr/README.md

-conventions for defining the license][r-exts-licensing] and also to make the license clear in a more conventional manner (suggestions for improvement welcome). `document.R` is a convenience script for regenerating the documentation.
+conventions for defining the license][r-exts-licensing] and also to make the license clear in a more conventional manner (suggestions for improvement welcome). `document.R` is a convenience script for regenerating the documentation. `build.sh` is a convenience script for running `R CMD check`.
 The remaining directories are standard for R packages as described in the manual [Writing R Extensions][r-exts].

 If you are interested in contributing to this project, please see these [instructions][contributing].